IgorBerman/dyn-allocation/README.md

 ![Before dynamic allocation](./before.png)

-One can notice that total number of cores taken from Mesos cluster(total_cpus_sum) is contant and stands on 500 cores, while real usage of cpus across all Mesos slaves executing tasks of the framework(aka application) stand on 400 cores at some times, but more importantly, there are idle times with 0 cpu usage.
+One can notice, that total number of cores taken from the Mesos cluster(total_cpus_sum) is contant and stands on 500 cores, while real usage of cpus across all Mesos-slave nodes, which executing tasks of the framework(aka application) stands on 400 cores at peacks, however, more importantly, there are idle times with 0 cpus usage.

-At that moment we can define our goal as:
+At this moment we can define our goal as:
 1. Utilize better available resources
 1. Improve end-to-end processing time